E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 2. Trigger ACE.
 It should open the pokedex completion diploma.
 Now your ACE trigger (and the persistence) should be active.
 3. Restore the crafting table bad egg in its original position.
 4. Your setup should look like the one above.
-5. You can do some more tests by pressing L+R and ensuring there are no crashes, and then you can save.
+5. You can do some more tests by pressing R and ensuring there are no crashes, and then you can save.

 Note that while the persistence is active, the pokedex completion diploma will open once each time you load your save.